Ask TripFinder: Where to Go Cherry Picking?

 U-PICK: Where to pick cherries in Washington stateDear Heather,

 A popular U-pick orchard for juicy bing and beautiful rainier cherries is Barrett Orchards (1209 Pecks Canyon Road – Yakima, (509) 966-1275).
-U-pick for cherries in 2023: June 23-25, June 30-July 4, and July 7-9.
+U-pick dates for cherries in 2024 start June 21 and go through July 6, designated days.
 U-Pick hours are 10am-3pm.
 The cherries available are Bing ($3.50/pound), Rainier and Strawberry Rainier ($4.50/pound).
 While not certified organic, they practice organic growing methods.
-The farm also grows other fruit (like strawberries) and has a sweet farm store of goodies to eat (homemade ice cream!) and housewares.
+The farm also grows other fruit (like apricots, peaches and nectarines) and has a sweet farm store of goodies to eat (homemade ice cream!) and housewares.

 We also recommend Thompson’s Farm in Naches, a 45-acre farm with cherries, apples, and stone fruits.
-In 2023 they open for U-pick cherry season on June 29, every day 9am-4pm until further notice (check their website).
+In 2024 they open for U-pick cherry season on June 29, every day 9am-4pm until further notice (check their website).
+They have recently shared: “THIS IS THE BIGGEST CHERRY CROP THAT I HAVE SEEN and I’ve been here for 47 YEARS.”

 Note: a beloved spot that permanently closed in May 2023 was Bill’s Berry Farm in Grandview.
 Their haywagon rides, petting zoo and cherries will be missed.